-Mountain big sagebrush, mountain snowberry and Utah serviceberry are generally long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
+Mountain big sagebrush and mountain snowberry are generally long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
 Infrequent large recruitment events and simultaneous low, continuous recruitment is the foundation of population maintenance (Noy-Meir 1973).
 Survival of the seedlings is dependent on adequate moisture conditions.
-Aroga moth can partially or entirely kill individual big sagebrush plants (Furniss and Barr 1975), however it is unlikely that entire stands of sagebrush will be severely affected in sites at high elevation such as this.

-The perennial bunchgrasses that are co-dominant with the shrubs include bromes, slender wheatgrass, needlegrasses, sedges and bluegrasses.
+The dominant perennial bunchgrasses include mountain brome, Letterman's needlegrass, Idaho fescue, Columbia needlegrass and slender wheatgrass.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high as or higher than those of shrubs in the upper 0.5 m but taper off more rapidly than shrubs.
 Differences in root depth distributions between grasses and shrubs result in resource partitioning in these shrub/grass systems.